-My blood confirmed the miscarriage on Valentine's Day, as my hCG number had dropped.
+My blood test confirmed the miscarriage on Valentine's Day, as my hCG number had dropped.
 I asked the doctor if I could just let my body take care of this since it had already started.
 He told us the signs to look for and the issues that would require an ER visit.
 At that point, I was actually feeling good in the physical sense.
 Two days later, however, was one of the most painful days of my life.
 I was out and about doing things and knew something was off and I was hurting, so I took some pain meds (worthless at this point).
 I went into a CVS, only to find an 'out of order' sign on the bathroom.
 I was in so much pain I could hardly walk, but I got back to my car and drove across the street to a Walgreen's.
 B was at work, nobody knew where I was, and nobody in the vicinity cared as I spent thirty excruciating minutes stuck in the handicapped stall at the drug store.

 |Remember this outfit picture?
 It was taken only a few hours before the 'main event.'
 I definitely didn't look as happy that night.
 (And I changed into lounge pants.)|

 I finally mustered enough strength to leave the store, still clutching my stomach.
 Any other time, I would have been grazing over the discount Valentine's candy trying to find a bargain, but not today.
 I called B to tell him what was happening, and then I got my streets mixed up on my way home because the pain was clouding my thinking (and I've only lived here 6 months).
 I was so thankful to come home so I could lie down and just be miserable.
 That whole afternoon and night is a blur, but I do remember calling my mother to tell her the news, and then almost immediately after hanging up, I had another big round of cramps/contractions and that's when I think I passed my "fetal pole."
 Physically, I immediately felt my body relax and the cramps subsided to more of a dull pain.
-That night, I slept better that night than I had in almost a week.
+That night, I slept better than I had in almost a week.
 Emotionally, it was up and down and will probably continue to be for a while.